baselcodes/PCD2021/P5JS for Beginners/README.md

 ### 5. Variables

 To be more flexible you can use variables.
-They are key elements of Javascript.
+Variables allow you to save a value of some kind under a name, to have easy access to that value later on.
+They are key elements of Javascript and coding more broadly.

 ```
 var myVariableName; // declare a variable
+let myVariableName; // also declare a variable, for our purposes the `let` and `var` keywords can be used.
 var size = 100; // declare a variable and assign a value
 ```
-Now you can use this variable (and it's value) in the code: `rect(0, 0, size, size);` Awesome! 🎉
+Now you can use this variable (and its value) in the code: `rect(0, 0, size, size);` Awesome! 🎉

 Variables have a scope.
 This means, that where you declare the variable also defines where in the code you can use them.